moesabi/myrepo_comp383/README.md

 import os

-#split the separate forward and reverse reads and convert the specified SRA files into FASTQ format using -I and --split
+#split the forward and reverse reads and convert the SRA files into FASTQ format using "-I" and "--split"

 os.system('fastq-dump -I --split-files SRR5660030')